Selena-ZiqianXu/ai-sailing-conditions-advisor/README.md

 **[Live Demo →](https://lake-mendota-sailing-conditions-tqbu7qrwjtwtlcbmoe2otk.streamlit.app/)**

-**Why this project:** I'm an active member of the Hoofers Sailing Club, and before heading out I usually check the wind forecast myself and mentally translate it into "is this a Green flag day, and does my rating/boat allow me out."
-This project automates that translation step, combining live weather data with club-specific rules and local knowledge (e.g. how wind behaves near the Hoofers harbor) that a generic weather app wouldn't know.
+**Why this project:** I'm an active member of the Hoofers Sailing Club.
+In the summer, before heading out I mainly check wind speed, wind direction, and whether thunderstorms are in the forecast (Madison summers are pleasant enough that I don't usually think about temperature unless it's unusually hot).
+From there I estimate, based on experience, whether conditions seem workable.
+This project tries to formalize that judgment call, combining the same weather factors with club-specific rules and local knowledge (e.g. how wind behaves near the Hoofers harbor) that a generic weather app wouldn't know.

 ---